pacheeko/Data-Collection-Research-Project/README.md

-# CPSC571_PROJECT
+# League of legends match data analysis

-This is a project for CPSC 571.
-We are collected league of legends game data through the riot api.
+We collected league of legends game data through the riot api.
 The script 'getMatchData' selects a random player from the region, tier, and division that can be set inside in the script.
 The script will output game data from the player in the following format: